rmatte01/vedam-agent.ai/README.md

-# vedam-agent.ai
-Vedam - Your Meditation Companion
+# Vedam - Your Meditation Companion
 Discover peace and mindfulness with Vedam, the intuitive iOS app designed to guide you through your meditation journey.

 Features: